top of page

 Donations of any amount are always gratefully received.

-All donations to the AusRFS are automatically allocated to Rescue Service to be used solely for food, housing and medical treatment
+All donations to the AusRFS are automatically allocated to our Rescue Service

 for the wards of our Rescue Service.